InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

 </table>

-A publisher?s purposes consent string stores the publisher?s own consent.
+A publisher's purposes consent string stores the publisher's own consent.
 This is different than the consent string used to collect consumer consent for vendors.
 The publisher can configure the CMP to request consent for any of the standard list of purposes (which utilizes the StandardPurposesAllowed bitfield and the standard list of purposes from the Vendor List) and/or custom purposes (initialized by the publisher).

 Differences from the Vendor Consent String Format are:

-* "PublisherPurposesVersion" augments ?VendorListVersion? and is incremented each time the publisher modifies the requested purposes.
+* "PublisherPurposesVersion" augments "VendorListVersion" and is incremented each time the publisher modifies the requested purposes.

-* "NumCustomPurposes" replaces ?MaxVendorId? and is reduced to 6 bits.
+* "NumCustomPurposes" replaces "MaxVendorId" and is reduced to 6 bits.

-* "BitField" encoding is always used and is indexed by CustomPurposeId?s.
+* "BitField" encoding is always used and is indexed by CustomPurposeId's.

 * Host, Path, and Cookie Name are configured in the CMP by the publisher, and the consent string data is stored as a first-party cookie by the CMP javascript.